AlexCovone/AlexCovone/README.md

 - 🌱 I’m currently working with **React and TypeScript.**

-- 💬 Ask me about **my background in psychology, anatomy, and physiology.**
+- 💬 Ask me about **my background in physical therapy and psychology.**

 - 📫 Contact me: **alexcovone@gmail.com**